Do you have low porosity hair and struggle with dryness and breakage? You need to create a low porosity curly hair routine that prevents this!

-1. Use warm or hot water when you wash your hair
+1. Use warm water when you wash your hair

 Low porosity hair does not absorb products as well if you use cold water.
 When you wash your hair, you might have heard to use cool water after to close the pores.

 But you need to absorb the moisturizers immediately after washing your hair, so use warm/hot water even when rinsing out the shampoo and conditioner.
 You should not be applying cold water to your hair at any time in your low porosity curly hair routine.

 2. Avoid certain ingredients in your products

 There are different types of ingredients that are known to dry out low porosity hair even further.
 You always want to check the ingredients in your products, especially your shampoos and conditioners.

 One popular ingredient is silicone.
 It creates a temporary feeling that your hair is moisturized and shiny which may be the reason why many people feel like the product works.
 But over time, it weakens the hair and damages it leading to breakage.